rupl/fun-games-css/README.md

-# Unfolding the Box Model
+# Fun and Games with CSS3

-Interactive slides that explore CSS 3D Transforms.
+Interactive slides that explore creative uses of CSS modules, collectively known as CSS3.

 Press left or right arrow key to advance.
 Watch in full-screen for best results.